-If you're in the beginning stages of establishing your mentoring program or are looking for ways to improve an existing one, this step-by-step guide will help you build a successful and active mentoring program for your organization.
+If you're in the early stages of establishing your mentoring program or are looking for ways to improve your existing one, this guide will help you build a successful and active mentoring program within your organization.

 Step 1 - Communicate Your Intentions

 Before you establish and build your mentoring program, reach out to your members to inform them of your plans.
 This early communication provides a number of benefits, including:

 - Mentoring task force recruitment - In your message, ask for people to let you know if they have experience to share.

 - Integration opportunities - Do your chapters have local mentoring efforts you can leverage?

 - Awareness - This will feed future promotion, including mentor recruitment.

 - Chapter leaders, like career development or education directors